Welcome to another batch of brand NEW beauty products: April edition!

 Nip + Fab Kale Fix Make-Up Removing Pads

-I can't live without my Nip + Fab glycolic pads, so I was excited to try the Make-Up Removing Pads from the brand's new Kale Fix line.
+I was excited to try these Nip + Fab Kale Fix Make-Up Removing Pads from the brand's new Kale Fix line.
 (Wasn't that impressed by the kale mask or moisturizer, FYI.)
 The kale is really just marketing, but that doesn't mean these aren't a lovely cleansing tool for your arsenal.
 They don't have acid in them, so are not going to exfoliate, but they're a great way to remove your makeup and hydrate/soften at the same time.
 I would use these in conjunction with a regular cleanser, either before or after; they'd even be great at the office for when you need to quickly re-do your makeup before heading out for the night.
 Note: It says there is fragrance in here, but I don't smell anything.